Yaonan789/IncepFold/README.md

 # IncepFold

-A Generalizable Deep Learning Framework for 3D Genome Prediction Across Diverse Plant Species
+IncepFold: A Deep Learning Framework for 3D Genome Prediction in Diverse Plant Species

 🎉🎉🎉 Our work has been accepted as a **Full Paper** at **DASFAA 2026**!